-- If not already registered add your pet onto the NZCAR.
+- Report your pet missing to the NZCAR and check your contact details are up to date.
 The advantages of the NZCAR include:

 - The NZCAR has over 850 specialist companion animal organisations registered to use the database.
 These organisations are equipped with microchip readers to quickly scan found animals and have access to the NZCAR to find your contact details.

 - The NZCAR can activate the Scanner Angel network when a pet is missing.
 This specialised scanner/software system allows the NZCAR to send the lost pets microchip number to all our registered Halo Scanners.
 Scanner Angel also keeps a record of numbers scanned so if your pet has been missing for a few days we can check if it has been scanned by a Halo Scanner BEFORE you report it missing.

 - Your record on the NZCAR can not be changed without your permission so acts as a permanant lost pet beacon for animal agencies throughout New Zealand.

 - You can activiate the NZCAR services yourself at any time 24/7 by using the www.animalregister.co.nz web site.
 Or you can call the 0508 LOSTPET (567873) help line.
 This operates 7 days from 8am to midnight and has a message service for outside these hours.

 - Place an ad on LostPet.co.nz.
 New Zealand's leading lost and found website and a FREE tool provided by the NZCAR.
 Remember to also regulary check the found notices too.

 - Another very cool feature of LostPet.co.nz is that your new listing is also automatically notified to Neighbourly users in your area too.

 - Try and establish how and when your pet went missing.
 Put out water and food in your garden in case he/she comes back on his or her own.